Minister: Ukraine aims to develop air-to-air combat drones

 “I just stood there on my knees, begging them to start working in Ukraine, and promised that we would make a world record,” he recalled.

-Federov compared Space X’s donation of the satellite terminals to the U.S.-supplied multiple rocket launchers in terms of significance for Ukraine’s ability to mount a defense to Russia’s invasion.
+Fedorov compared Space X’s donation of the satellite terminals to the U.S.-supplied multiple rocket launchers in terms of significance for Ukraine’s ability to mount a defense to Russia’s invasion.

 “Thousands of lives were saved,” he said.

 As well as the civilian applications, Starlink has helped front-line reconnaissance drone operators target artillery strikes on Russian assets and positions.
-Federov said his team is now dedicating 70% of its time to military technologies.
+Fedorov said his team is now dedicating 70% of its time to military technologies.
 The ministry was created only three years ago.

 Providing the army with drones is among its main tasks.

-“We need to do more than what is expected of us, and progress does not wait,” Federov said, scoffing at Russian skill in the domain of drones.
+“We need to do more than what is expected of us, and progress does not wait,” Fedorov said, scoffing at Russian skill in the domain of drones.
 “I don’t believe in their technological potential at all.”

 Associated Press writer Jamey Keaten contributed to this report.

-Note: This version has been corrected to show the transliteration of minister’s surname is Fedorov, not Federov.